FacilMap/Leaflet.HighlightableLayers/README.md

 [`L.Path`](https://leafletjs.com/reference-1.7.1.html#path) (for example Polyline, Polygon, etc.) with these additional features:
 * Lines can get an outline.
 For example, a blue line can get a black border to highlight it more.
 Polygons can get an outline for their border.
-* Mouse/touch interactions with thin lines gets some tolerance.
+* Mouse/touch interactions with thin lines get some tolerance.
 For example, hovering or clicking a line will also work when the mouse pointer is a couple of pixels next to the line.
 This is similar to [Leaflet.AlmostOver](https://github.com/makinacorpus/Leaflet.AlmostOver), but the interactions trigger the usual Leaflet events on the layer rather than custom ones.